arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ## Conclusion

 In this tutorial, we established an RS-485 connection between two Opta™ devices.
 We also learned how to use the `ArduinoRS485.h` library to send and receive values between these two devices using RS-485 layer.
-Finally, the tutorial showed how to take the data sent via RS-485 to interact with the Opta™ hardware features, such as its onboard relays and status LEDs.
+Finally, the tutorial showed how to take the data sent via RS-485 to interact with the Opta™ PLC's hardware features, such as its onboard relays and status LEDs.

 ### Next Steps